Naster17/naster17.github.io/src/content/blog/deep-dive-arduino.md

 ```bash
 avr-objcopy -O ihex -R .eeprom firmware firmware.hex
 ```
-After all we have HEX file with ower firmware
+After all we have HEX file with our firmware

 #### Flash
 Do not forget `-D` flag to save your arduino lifespan. `-D` used to DO NOT FORMAT all flash every upload.